Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Why does someone need a salpingectomy?
+Why would someone need a salpingectomy?

 • Ectopic pregnancy.

-• Infection in the fallopian tubes.
+• Infection in your fallopian tubes.

-• Endometriosis in the fallopian tubes.
+• Endometriosis in your fallopian tubes.

 • Blocked or damaged fallopian tubes.